ncatlab/nlab-content/pages/4/9/9/8/8994/content.md

   &\xrightarrow{1_{C\parr E}\parr g} (C\parr E) \parr H\\
   &\xrightarrow{\cong} C\parr H\parr E
 \end{aligned}$$
-Conversely, a polycategory that is suitably "representable" yields a linearly distributive category, and the forgetful functor from linearly distributive categories to polycategories has a left adjoint; see ([Cockett-Seely 97](#CockettSeely97)).
+Conversely, a polycategory that is suitably "representable" yields a linearly distributive category.
+And the forgetful functor from linearly distributive categories and *strong Frobenius* linear functors to polycategories has a left adjoint; see ([Cockett-Seely 97](#CockettSeely97)).

 ### Symmetric monoidal categories